Scopes of Internet of Things (IoT) in the Banking and Financial Services | IoT Impact on Fintech

 Image Credit: LetsTalkPayments

 Within the BFSI & Fintech industry, another IoT opportunity lies in the insurance vertical, specifically within risk management.
-For instance, with the emergence of telematics (in-vehicle telecommunication devices), cars are now able to transmit drivers’ behaviour data back to the car insurance companies so that they can assess drivers’ risks and premiums accordingly.
-So, this not only benefits the insurers but also the drivers as their reduced premiums are better representations of their safe driving behaviour.
+For instance, with the emergence of telematics (in-vehicle telecommunication devices), cars are now able to transmit drivers’ behavior data back to the car insurance companies so that they can assess drivers’ risks and premiums accordingly.
+So, this not only benefits the insurers but also the drivers as their reduced premiums are better representations of their safe driving behavior.

 “These days, most consumers and definitely the customers if financial services firms expect services to be centred around them and their needs, ” said Romain Doutriaux, chief marketing officer of tech startup Dataiku.